Skip to main content

 What is a Deep Plane Neck Lift?

-A deep plane neck lift is a surgical procedure that applies deep plane facelift principles to neck rejuvenation.
+A deep plane neck lift is a surgical procedure that applies the procedure principles to neck rejuvenation.
 The surgeon works beneath the platysma muscle—the thin muscular sheet covering the neck—to release cervical retaining ligaments and reposition descended tissues.

 Unlike traditional neck lift that primarily removes excess skin and tightens the platysma edges, deep plane neck lift addresses the underlying cause of neck aging: descent of deep structures due to ligament laxity.